peerScholar Student Guide

 A peerScholar account will be created for you after you open a peerScholar assignment from Canvas.

 3. Once you see an overview of assigned peerScholar activities, you have successfully enrolled in your peerScholar course.
+If you don't see this overview, contact your instructor or teaching assistant, so that they can check your status in peerScholar.

 Tips

-• Assignments in peerScholar are called activities, but these terms are interchangeable.
+• Assignments in peerScholar are called activities.
+But these terms are interchangeable.

 Understand the peerScholar workflow